Healing from a Traumatic Cesarean Birth (Mentally and Physically)

 Support Through It All

 The mental and physical practices are interlaced and you cannot fully heal without working on both.
 Healing is going to take time, patience, and continuous work.
 Don’t be afraid to talk to your tribe (care providers, family, friends, and other mamas) for support.
 Let them join you in this journey mentally and physically.
 Providers can support you and give you space to practice your mindset and mental healing.
 Additionally while your scar is healing, utilize a Pelvic Floor Physical Therapist and/or a Chiropractor to receive more intensive scar and soft tissue healing.
 You can also see a Mercier trained therapist to help incorporate movement and restore blood flow to the pelvic organs to help re-optimize the function of the pelvic region.
 BIRTHFIT is always here to help you heal mind, body and soul through the motherhood transition.
-Should you need provider recommendations please contact a Regional Director in your area or find a BIRTHFIT professional.
-We are a part of your Tribe and are delighted to be on this healing journey with you.
+Should you need provider recommendations please check our DIRECTORY.
+We are a part of your support team and are delighted to be on this healing journey with you.